Chaitanya0315/Testing/Docs/UserManual.md

 ## Create New Player

 Once you click on the **SIGN UP NOW** button, application will take you to the Create New Player page as shown in Figure 2.
-Here you will be able to create a new playuer by providing the following:
+Here you will be able to create a new player by providing the following:

 * First name
 * Last name